UK's competition watchdog asks Amazon and Deliveroo to pause integration

-(Reuters) - Britain’s competition watchdog served Amazon (AMZN.O) and Deliveroo an initial enforcement order in a bid to pause the e-commerce giant’s stake purchase in the online food delivery company.
+July 5 (Reuters) - Britain’s competition watchdog served Amazon and Deliveroo an initial enforcement order in a bid to pause the e-commerce giant’s stake purchase in the online food delivery company.

 Amazon bought here a stake in Deliveroo in May, leading a $575 million fundraising to pit itself against Uber Eats in the global race to dominate the market for takeaway meals.